sidechained/TrainingTheBeagle/Tutorials/_essential/unix-lore.md

 **whatis**
 Type:
-`$ whatis [commandname]`, e.g.
+`$ whatis [commandname]`
+e.g.
 `$ whatis ping`

 **--help**
-another possibility is to type just the commandname, or the commandname followed by `-help` or `--help` to get a display of the helpfile e.g.
+Another possibility is to type just the commandname, or the commandname followed by `-help` or `--help` to get a display of the helpfile e.g.
 `$ git push --help `
 NOTE: this opens in vim editor, type `:q` to exit